martinesparza/beneuro_experimental_data_organization/README.md

 - You can validate the structure of raw data for an individual session:
   - `bnd validate-session . <subject-name>` if you're in the session's directory
   - `bnd validate-session /absolute/path/to/session/folder <subject-name>` from anywhere
+  - `bnd validate-last-session <subject-name>` from anywhere to validate the last recorded session

   This will give you an error if there is a problem with the file structure.